 To turn off gzip compression, select Disabled on the Website Optimization page and click Update Settings.

-Enabling mod_deflate (gzip compression) in .htaccess
+Enabling mod_deflate (gzip Compression) in .htaccess

 Edit your .htaccess file and add the following code:

-How can I test if mod_deflate is working?
+How to Test if mod_deflate is Working

 Issues with PHP 7